tecladocode/web-dev-bootcamp/curriculum/section05/lectures/06_step_4_pixel_perfect_design/README.md

 ![Picked colours for accents, text, and background](./assets/project-colour-swatches.png)

-To make the text colour mesh together better with the chosen accent colour, you might slightly "tint" the text colour with the accent colour.
+To make the text colour mesh together better with the chosen accent colour you might slightly "tint" the text colour with the accent colour.
 Note that my text colour (`#192A30`) has a slight blue hue to it:

 ![Text colour detailed view](./assets/text-colour-detail-view.png)

+In addition to this, using fully black text can look a bit harsh--so if you don't have an accent color, just go slightly off-black with something like a dark grey!

 ::: tip
 Picking colours is an art form, which I'm not all that good at!